yearone-io/universal-assistant-protocol/docs/CreatingAssistants.md

 ### 3. Storing and Reading Configuration

 Often, your Assistant needs additional settings or instructions (for example, a recipient address, a percentage, or a specific token ID).
-Because Assistants run in their **own** contract context when called by the URDuap, they can either:
+Because Assistants run in their **own** contract context when called by the URDuap, they can:

-1. **Use the UP’s ERC725Y Storage**
+**Use the UP’s ERC725Y Storage**
    - Store configuration under a known key derived from your Assistant’s address.
    - For example, the code uses a key like `UAPExecutiveConfig:<assistantAddress>` to store arbitrary settings.
    - You can read from the UP’s storage with something like: